Screw thread: History of standardization

 A tremendous amount of engineering work was done throughout World War I and the following interwar period in pursuit of reliable interchangeability.
 Classes of fit were standardized, and new ways of generating and inspecting screw threads were developed (such as production thread-grinding machines and optical comparators).
 Therefore, in theory, one might expect that by the start of World War II, the problem of screw thread interchangeability would have already been completely solved.
 Unfortunately, this proved to be false.
 Intranational interchangeability was widespread, but international interchangeability was less so.
 Problems with lack of interchangeability among American, Canadian, and British parts during World War II led to an effort to unify the inch-based standards among these closely allied nations, and the Unified Thread Standard was adopted by the Screw Thread Standardization Committees of Canada, the United Kingdom, and the United States on November 18, 1949, in Washington, D.C., with the hope that they would be adopted universally.
 (The original UTS standard may be found in ASA (now ANSI) publication, Vol. 1, 1949.)
 UTS consists of Unified Coarse (UNC), Unified Fine (UNF), Unified Extra Fine (UNEF) and Unified Special (UNS).
 The standard was widely taken up in the UK, although a small number of companies continued to use the UK's own British standards for Whitworth (BSW), British Standard Fine (BSF) and British Association (BA) microscrews.

 However, internationally, the metric system was eclipsing inch-based measurement units.
 In 1947, the ISO was founded; and in 1960, the metric-based International System of Units (abbreviated SI from the French Système International) was created.
 With continental Europe and much of the rest of the world turning to SI and ISO metric screw thread, the UK gradually leaned in the same direction.
 The ISO metric screw thread is now the standard that has been adopted worldwide and is slowly displacing all former standards, including UTS.
 In the U.S., where UTS is still prevalent, over 40% of products contain at least some ISO metric screw threads.
 The UK has completely abandoned its commitment to UTS in favour of ISO metric threads, and Canada is in between.
-Globalization of industries produces market pressure in favor of phasing out minority standards.
+Globalization of industries produces market pressure in favour of phasing out minority standards.
 A good example is the automotive industry; U.S. auto parts factories long ago developed the ability to conform to the ISO standards, and today very few parts for new cars retain inch-based sizes, regardless of being made in the U.S.

 Even today, over a half century since the UTS superseded the USS and SAE series, companies still sell hardware with designations such as "USS" and "SAE" to convey that it is of inch sizes as opposed to metric.
-Most of this hardware is in fact made to the UTS, but the labeling and cataloging terminology is not always precise.
+Most of this hardware is in fact made to the UTS, but the labelling and cataloguing terminology is not always precise.